tranhuuphucuong/a_maze_ing/README.md

 ## Requirements

-This gem needs [Gosu](https://www.libgosu.org/) installed on your machine in order to render graphics
+[Gosu](https://www.libgosu.org/) gem requires some libraries to be installed system-wide.
+If you got error installing gosu during install process, follow below instruction

+### OSX

+Gosu depends on the [SDL 2 library](http://www.libsdl.org/).
+Please install [Homebrew]{http://brew.sh/} and run

+    brew install sdl2.

+And then install a_maze_ing again

+### Ubuntu

+In order to install Gosu on Linux, you need the following packages (the names will be slightly different in every distribution):

+`libsdl2-dev`, `libsdl2-ttf-dev`, `libpango1.0-dev`, `libgl1-mesa-dev`, `libopenal-dev`, `libsndfile-dev`, `libmpg123-dev` (starting in 0.12.0)

+Run following command to install

+    $ sudo apt-get install build-essential libsdl2-dev libsdl2-ttf-dev libpango1.0-dev \
+                     libgl1-mesa-dev libopenal-dev libsndfile-dev libmpg123-dev

+And then install a_maze_ing again

+### Other OS

-To install, follow the constructions in [Gosu's documentation](https://github.com/gosu/gosu/wiki) on Github
+You can all the install constructions in [Gosu's documentation](https://github.com/gosu/gosu/wiki) on Github to install Gosu completely

 ## Installation

 Add this line to your application's Gemfile: